HP TouchSmart 300-1125uk Desktop PC support

 - If the discs can be read in the other computer, continue using these steps to troubleshoot the drive.

+Sometimes, a computer with an unresonsive CD/DVD drive can read discs from command prompts.
 Confirm that the drive can read discs from a command prompt.
 Use the following steps to test the discs and the drive from a command prompt:

 - Enter diskpart at the command prompt.